Boeing 747-8: 747-8 Intercontinental

 During the initial 747-8 marketing phase, Boeing also proposed creating a revenue-generating "SkyLoft" passenger facility in the crown space above the cabin.
 This facility would include "SkySuites", small individual compartments with sliding doors or curtains, featuring beds, seating, and entertainment or business equipment.
 A common lounge area could also be provided.
 Boeing also proposed smaller, more modest "SkyBunks".
 Access to the crown area would be via a separate stairway at the rear of the aircraft.
 Passengers using the SkySuites, sold at a premium price, would sit in regular economy class seats for take-off and landing, and move to the crown area during flight.
 However, pricing feasibility studies found the SkyLoft concept difficult to justify.
 In 2007, Boeing dropped the SkyLoft concept in favor of upper-deck galley storage options, which were favored by the airlines.
 Outfitting the crown space for sleeping remains an option on VIP aircraft, and the first 747-8 BBJ with AeroLoft was produced in 2012.

 The first order for the 747-8 Intercontinental was placed by an undisclosed VIP customer in May 2006.
-Lufthansa became the first airline to order the 747-8 Intercontinental on December 6, 2006.
+Lufthansa became the first airline to order the 747-8 Intercontinental with an order for 20 announced on December 6, 2006.
 In December 2009, Korean Air announced the order of five 747-8Is.
 Boeing stated firm configuration for the −8 was reached in November 2007.